dgryski/go-perfbook/performance.md

 Another aspect to consider is data-transfer time.
 Generally network and disk access is very slow, and so being able to load a compressed chunk will be much faster than the extra CPU time required to decompress the data once it has been fetched.
 As always, benchmark.
+A binary format will generally be smaller and faster to parse than a text one, but at the cost of no longer being as human readable.

 If you're not changing the data, the other main option is to change the code.